viking-danube-river-cruise-photo

 Passau and Regensburg

 Passau and Regensburg turned out to be the highlights of the cruise for me (it was my first time there).
 These two historic towns in Bavaria, Germany, are absolutely beautiful.
 In particular, the Cathedral (where we attended an organ concert) and the New Bishop’s Residence in Passau, and the Jewish Quarter in Regensburg are must-sees!
 Due to the ship swap, we got to spend a bit more time in both towns and I loved just strolling around the picturesque streets.
-Read more about Passau.
+Read more about things to see in Passau.

 danube-river-lock-photo